 Creating a base project in Bonfire can be done in just a few minutes.
-This guide will help get you started!
+This tutorial will help get you started!

-After logging in, click the Add Project.
+After logging in, click the Add Project button.
 This will launch the Project Details window where you will be able to set up the basics of your project.

 The Project Details window is the very first step to creating a Project.
 Once done, it will launch the actual Project Page, where you will complete the rest of the project creation steps.
 We will go through each one by one: